-The Physics Department offers a Bachelor of Science (B.S.) in Physics, a Master of Science (MS) in Physical and Applied Science, and a Bachelor of Arts (B.A.) degree in physics education to students pursuing the B.A. in Education.
-The B.A. in Physics Education is offered by the Physics Department as a dual degree together with the B.A. in Education Physics 9-Adult and meets the state requirements for teaching certification.
-We also work together with the Math Department to offer a B.S. in Physics with a Math Minor or the option to Double Major in both Physics and Math.
+The Physics Department offers a Bachelor of Science (B.S.) in Physics and a Master of Science (MS) in Physical and Applied Science.
+The department also offers a Bachelor of Arts (B.A.) degree in physics education to students pursuing the B.A. in Education.
+The B.A. in Physics Education is a dual degree offered be the Department of Physics, together with the Physics 9-Adult comprehensive degree, offered by the department of Education.
+We also work together with the Math Department to offer a B.S. in Physics with a Math Minor or the option to Double Major in both Physics and Applied Math.

 Marshall University prides itself in both excellence in research and teaching.
 Marshall’s success is partly due to having world-class faculty that are not only experts in their fields of research, but these researchers are also interacting with students in the classroom, passing on their knowledge.
 The Physics Department is no different.
 With Marshall being “just the right size university”, the department is successful in having a low student to faculty ratio to enhance the educational experience of our next generation of scientists in the classroom.

 The Physics Department has a wide range of research opportunities available for both undergraduate and graduate students interested in pursuing research.
 The topics are very diverse spanning the range from nanoparticles, soft condensed matter research, water filtration, laser and phonon physics, new materials for solar energy conversion, optics and holography, remote sensing, colliding black holes, young sun-like stars, and more, just ask or email one of our faculty.